-$L{it} = \text{CiM} (\text{signal level of } i\text{th electrode at time stamp } t) (2)$
+$L{it} = \text{CiM} \text{ (signal level of } i\text{th electrode at time stamp } t)$

-$$G_i = \prod{t=1}^n \rho^{n-t} L{it} \tag{3}$$
+$$G_i = \prod{t=1}^{n} \rho^{n-t} L{it} \tag{3}$$

 With this temporal encoding algorithm, one important step is to determine the proper size of an n-gram to be able to capture the entire event of an ERP for the subjects.
 In this regard, we measured the number of samples available in an event of ERP.
 Table 1 shows the time windows in which the events of ERP are observed during the trials of 2000 ms for each subject.
 As shown, this time window can be as large as 600 ms (for S4) containing 308 samples with sampling rate of 512 Hz.
-Computing an n-gram of this size is inefficient; earlier, we overcame such issue for the EMG signals by highly downsampling the electrode a record (R_i) ; Spatial encoder adds these records across 64 electrodes to produce a temporal-spatial hypervector (E) representing the entire event of ERPs such that the hand gestures can be fit into n-grams where $n \in [3, 5]$ [21].
+Computing an n-gram of this size is inefficient; earlier, we overcame such issue for the EMG signals by highly downsampling the electrode such that the hand gestures can be fit into n-grams where $n \in [3, 5]$ [20].
 Similarly, the electrical activity on the EEG electrodes was downsampled to 64 Hz [4].
 Consequently, we partition the time widow of ERP to a set of nonoverlapping slices of equal length.
 The length of every slice is 8 samples as the ratio of sampling rate (512 Hz) to the downsampling rate (64 Hz).
-With 8 samples in a slice, the number of slices in the window is proportional to the duration of the window, and varies from 16 slices to 29 slices.2 Then, we take the mean value of samples in the slice, apply the scaling and quantization step and use it as the quantized signal level for CiM.
-Therefore, the event of ERP can be represented by an n-gram where $n \in [16, 29]$.
+With 8 samples in a slice, the number of slices in the window is proportional to the duration of the window, and varies from 16 slices to 29 slices.
+Then, we take the mean value of samples in the slice, apply the scaling and quantization step and use it as the quantized signal level for CiM.
+Therefore, the event of ERP can be represented by an n-gram where $n \in [16, 29]$ .
 The last column in Table 1 lists the exact size of n-gram used for each subject.
 Please note that the n-gram size is the only parameter of our encoder that we naturally set it per subject solely based on the duration of ERP event.
 This is in sharp contrast with other learning methods as we do not rely on inefficient or biologically implausible algorithm for parameter tuning and optimizations.